A panel discussion on the future of the internet, both for the individual and for the state.

 Professor Sasse's research interests focus on how we design and implement innovative technologies that are fit for purpose, value for money, and improve productivity and well-being of individuals and society.

 International education is another area of key concern.
-He is deputy chair of the international course board for the Ecole Supérieure de Commerce de Paris, which also covers London, Berlin, Madrid and Turin.
+He is deputy chair of the international course board for the Ecole Supérieure de Commerce de Paris, which also covers London, Berlin, and Madrid.
 His main language is Spanish (for professional and family reasons) and he has had links with Latin America for many years.